mhuot/dymolpipy/PRD.md

 - Host OS: macOS or Raspberry Pi (Raspberry Pi OS/Debian) with CUPS installed and `lpr` available.
 - Printer name: "DYMO LabelWriter 450" (as shown in macOS/CUPS).
 If different, we will make this configurable.
 - DPI: 300.
 Label pixel target ≈ 1050 × 338 (3.5" x 1.125" at 300 DPI) which matches existing code’s ~1051×331.
 - Media option: the CUPS PPD for DYMO will expose a media/page size for 30252.
-The exact option name varies; we will detect and store it at setup time via `lpoptions -p "DYMO LabelWriter 450" -l`.
+We now auto-detect this on first use (best-effort) and persist it to `config.json`.

 ## Host OS notes